tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Temperature.md

 - Two reference points
 - Something that has a thermal (temperature dependent) property
 ### Reference points
-- Certain processes happen at
+- Certain processes happen at fixed temperatures e.g. water will freeze / melt and boil at set temperatures.
+This is used to fix reference points.